jhnbyrn/951-KLR-PAGES/dme_lambda_code_walkthrough.md

 4. clamp the final correction value
 5. apply the final correction

-The correction step used varies based on whether the current condition is lean or not lean, whether it has just changed, and also by rpm and load.
+The size of the correction step used varies based on whether the current condition is lean or not lean, whether it has just changed, and also by rpm and load.

-In step #1, the rpm/load values are retrieved from three different maps.
+In step #1, the rpm/load dependent step values are retrieved from three different maps.
 In step #2, these values are modified and combined according to the control strategy.
-The gist of it is like this: if the measured condition just changed to or from a lean condition, then we make a very big correction step in the opposite direction.
+The gist of that strategy is like this: if the measured condition just changed to or from a lean condition, then we make a very big correction step in the opposite direction.
 But if the latest measured condition is the same as the previous one, then we only add a small correction step.
 The correction accumulates until the condition switches.

 In step #3, various threshold conditions are allowed to temporarily block lambda correction.
 These are